Tuesday, 12 February 2019

 27th January 2019.

-After the Visit to Sri Someswara Temple at Hale Budanur, we had been to this temple which is very close to this Village Budanur.
+After the Visit to Sri Someswara Temple at Hale Budanur, we went to this temple which is very close to the Village Budanur.
 The visit to this temple was a part of A Karnataka Temples Heritage Visit.

 The presiding Deity : Sri Kasi Viswanatha.